 Our online application portal allows students to ‘self-select’ their accommodation, rather than simply tell us their preferences.
 This means they'll be able to select the property they wish to live in (unless it's fully booked).
 Provided they meet any required payment deadlines, the room will be theirs.

 There are a number of possible reasons:

 There are a range of rooms available in the private sector.
 Read more about renting privately.

 The Data Protection Act and Human Rights Act mean that ARU is unable to disclose information about individual students to third parties.
-However, we do appreciate there are occasions when you may need to share their concerns about a student with us.
+However, we do appreciate there are occasions when you may need to share your concerns about a student with us.